tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-more-petapoco-id-s-and.md

 ## Adding a Table

-Following Chrissie&#8217;s lead, lets add an address table and an undeclared foreign key relationship from the Person table (I have to tease him about something).
+Following Chrissie's lead, lets add an address table and an undeclared foreign key relationship from the Person table (I have to tease him about something).

 ```csharp
 private void CreateTables() {